Goodbye Kiss

-"Goodbye Kiss" is the third single of Kasabian's from their fourth studio album, Velociraptor!
+"Goodbye Kiss" is the third single by Kasabian from their fourth studio album, Velociraptor!
 (2011).
 It was released first as a music video and then as a single A-side 10" vinyl on 20 February 2012.
 It is available as a digital download.
 On 27 November 2011, Kasabian performed "Goodbye Kiss" during the BBC's Formula 1 and performed on 2011 closing season montage and on BBC's The Graham Norton Show.

 Music video

 Regarding the video release, the band have left the following message along on their official website: "Shot in no-nonsense, classic black and white, it captures the band live on stage during their massive gigs at London's O2.".
 Being a live video, it also features guitarist Jay Mehler, live keyboardist Ben Kealey and trumpet player Gary Alesbrook on tambourine.